 These consolidated financial statements include the accounts of the Company and its subsidiaries.
 A subsidiary is an entity in which the Company has control, directly or indirectly.
 Control is defined as the investor being exposed, or having rights, to variable returns from its involvement with the investee and having the ability to affect those returns through its power over the investee.
 All material intercompany transactions and balances have been eliminated on consolidation.

-Details of the Company's subsidiaries at February 28, 2022 are as follows:
+Details of the Company's subsidiaries at February 28, 2023 are as follows:

-Nome Place of Ownership % Duinainal activity Name incorporation Ownership 76 Principal activity Alta Floresta Gold Ltd. Canada 100% Holding company Alta Floresta Gold Mineração Ltda.
+Place of Name incorporation Ownership % Principal activity Alta Floresta Gold Ltd. Canada 100% Holding company Alta Floresta Gold Mineração Ltda.
 Brazil 100% Exploration company Para Alta Floresta Gold Mineração Ltda.
 Brazil 100% Exploration company